This post may contain affiliate links. Please see my disclosure policy for details.

 More specifically, their amazing quirky domes, submarine windows and banks above ground.

-These banks are FREE to visit at anytime of day and so you can shoot until your hearts content here.
+These banks are FREE to visit at any time of the day and so you can shoot until your heart’s content here.

 They can be quite busy with adults and children playing on them but wait a while and you’ll have a clear shot.

 But, I would also highly recommend heading underground into this incredible art museum too if you have the budget and time.

 I loved their exhibit Studio Drift: Elemental Exhibition where a huge concrete box floated above the room without any strings!

 It’s funny to watch everyone standing underneath it or running under it with fear it will fall on them.
 It’s such a unique idea, that I had never seen before.